Last Updated: December 2025

 We may update this Privacy Policy from time to time.
 If we make material changes, we will update the “Last Updated” date at the top of this page.
 Your continued use of the app after changes become effective means you accept the updated policy.

-If you have questions about this Privacy Policy or our data practices, please contact OcuTech LLC.
+If you have questions about this Privacy Policy, our use of Google user data, or our data practices, please contact OcuTech LLC at the contact address provided on our website or support channels.